wilbooorn/prepwork/README.md

 ## Prepwork Submission

-You will be required to submit your completed prepwork on the Wednesday before your cohort begins.
-Once you are finished, please zip up the files and email the zipfile (`.zip`) to **admin@appacademy.io** with the subject line "`completed prepwork`".
-This file should include your _résumé_.
+You will be required to submit your completed prepwork by the Wednesday before your cohort begins.
+Once you are finished, please zip up the files.
+This should include your résumé!
+Make sure your résumé is in the `w4/resume` directory, then navigate to the top-level appacademy-prep directory and run `zip -r your_name.zip w1 w2 w3 w4` in the terminal.
+Please replace "your name" with your actual name.
+Download that file and send it in to **admin@appacademy.io** with the subject line `completed prepwork`.

 **NB:** If you've been _conditionally accepted_, you must submit the prep work to us before you can schedule your final interview!
+No need to include your résumé.

 ## Assessments